A Guide to Preparing for International Exams: Types of International Exams, Effective Study Tips, Registration Process, Eligibility…

 - A credit card for payment

-How To Register For IELTS test
+How To Register For the IELTS Test

 - Visit the official IELTS website here